Schwartz-AlaLaurila-Labs/sa-labs-analysis-docs/building-analysis-pipeline.md

 >     '    stimTime==20 (5)          stimTime==500 (6)     '
 > ```

-It is also possible to build an analysis for multiple filters.
+It is also possible to build the analysis for multiple filters.
 In that case, passing an array of analysis filter to the function`bulidAnalysis` will do the job.

 ### Step 4 - Attaching feature extractor & Rebuilding the analysis